Schema

 })

-Schema attributes can be imported by their dedicated exports, or through the attribute
+Schemas can be imported by their dedicated exports, or through the schema

 shorthands.
-For instance, those declarations output the same attribute:
+For instance, those declarations output the same schema:

 // 👇 More tree-shakable